Dr Vina Lanzona

 E-mail: vlanzonahawaii [dot] edu

 Born and raised in Manila, Philippines, Dr Lanzona is considered a "Martial Law Baby", having grown up under Martial Law.
-As a student at the Ateneo de Manila University, she was part of our People Power Revolution.
+As a student at the Ateneo de Manila University, she was part of the People Power Revolution.
 After college, she worked briefly for the Aquino government, then came to the United States to pursue graduate studies, completing an M.A. in Historical Studies at the New School for Social Research in New York, and a Ph.D. in Southeast Asian History at the University of Wisconsin-Madison.
-Dr Lanzona eventually moved to Honolulu to join the faculty at the University of Hawai'i.
-She is now an Associate Professor in History and currently the Director of the Center for Philippines at the University of Hawaii at Manoa.
-She specializes in historical and contemporary issues that affect the politics and society of modern Philippines.
+Dr Lanzona eventually moved to Honolulu to join the faculty at the University of Hawai'i at Manoa (UHM).
+She is now an Associate Professor in History and served as the Director of the Center for Philippines at the School of Pacific and Asian Studies, UHM.
+While her research focuses on the Philippines, she teaches and occasionally publishes work on Modern Southeast Asia, a region that she visits on a regular basis.
+Dr. Lanzona specializes in historical and contemporary issues that affect the politics and society of modern Philippines, including issues concerning gender and women's rights, human rights, and social and political movements.

 Mr. Noel Gomez Villaroman